aws-samples/cloudwatch-rum-demo/README.md

 8. Once the snippet has been saved to your application, you can do the following commands to deploy to Docker Hub for deploying changes:

+*Note - If building on an Apple Mx device use the -platform=linux/x86_64 option*

 ```
 docker build --platform=linux/x86_64 -t <youraccount name>/cwrumdemo .